pirkkahuhtala/agile-guidelines/README.md

 <a name="step14" />
 ### Step 14: Deploy the live app
-- Reuse settings from the previous environments
+- Reuse settings from existing environments

 ## Tips
 - If possible always try to work something/progress and then gain feedback.
 It’s better to have something to work with and make better than a blank paper